omkarbhoite25/Juction-Hackathon---Columbia-Road/README.md

 ## RUN
 To run the validator is very easy to download the python notebook Simulator.ipny and run in the environment of your choice.
 The code can simulate a real situation and check the validity of the prediction using the dataset provided in this same repository.

+## USER EXPERIENCE
+We envisioned a new and better user experience for the customers of the platform as can be see by the [following workflow](https://www.figma.com/file/nH156e9v4jv6iNkGMTFUJG/Untitled?node-id=6%3A526)

 ## FUTURE WORK
 A pluging for E-commerce platform would be our next step in order to bring this fast, efforless experience to each business.
 Tailored solution can be expanded and brought also into offline shopping enhancing the whole user experience and increasing the satisfaction and retetion rate.

+# TEAM